-Join us for a virtual meeting to raise awareness of the impact of cancer cachexia – a condition that causes weakness, muscle loss, and drastic unintentional weight loss leading up to a cancer diagnosis or during treatment.
-This meeting will be focused on listening to and learning from patient and caregiver perspectives on living with cancer cachexia.
+On November 2, 2021, the Cancer Support Community held a virtual meeting to raise awareness about the impact of cancer cachexia.
+Cancer cachexia is a condition that causes weakness, muscle loss, and drastic unintentional weight loss leading up to a cancer diagnosis or during treatment.
+This meeting was focused on listening to and learning from patient and caregiver perspectives on living with cancer cachexia.

 What Are Externally-Led Patient-Focused Drug Development Meetings?